Point modules over the universal enveloping algebras of color Lie algebras: -Heisenberg normal elements and point modules

-In this subsection, we use \thmref{thm-tru-pmod} to the universal enveloping algebra of a color Lie algebra.
-First, we recall the definition of a skew polynomial algebra on $(m+1)$-variables (see \cite{BDL,HvO,Vit,MR} for details)\textup{;}
+In this subsection, we use \thmref{thm-tru-pmod} on the universal enveloping algebra of a color Lie algebra.
+First, we recall the definition of a skew polynomial algebra on $m+1$ variables (see \cite{BDL,HvO,MR,Vit} for details)\textup{:}